| | | | |

 Variations and Substitutions

-1. Preheat the air fryer to 360 degrees Fahrenheit for 5 minutes so the basket is hot when the Hot Pockets go in.
+1. Preheat the air fryer to 360 degrees for 5 minutes so the basket is hot when the hot pockets go in.

-1. Cook for 13 to 15 minutes until the outside is golden brown and crispy and the internal temperature reads at least 165 degrees.
+1. Cook for 13 to 15 minutes until the crust is golden brown and the internal temperature reads at least 165 degrees on an instant read thermometer.
+Two at a time lean toward 15 minutes.

 Recipe Tips & Tricks